nodejs/admin/social-team.md

 ### Removal

-A member of the Social team may be removed on request of any TSC or CommComm member.
-This request can be raised in the same way as listed for raising an [objection](#objection) to a nomination, in the original nomination issue.
+A member of the Social Team may be removed by the request of any TSC or CommComm member.
+This request can be raised in the same way as is listed for raising an [objection](#objection) to a nomination, in the original nomination issue.

 ### Membership Expectations